Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 650 Ti 2GB should theoretically be much better than the GeForce GTS 250 512MB overall. (explain)
+Memory BandwidthThe GeForce GTX 650 Ti 2GB, in theory, should perform much faster than the GeForce GTS 250 512MB in general. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB is much (approximately 26%) more effective at AF than the GeForce GTS 250 512MB. (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB is quite a bit (about 26%) faster with regards to anisotropic filtering than the GeForce GTS 250 512MB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison